Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-design.md

     :::

 ## Page Widgets
-Widgets which have been added to the page, can then be configured, sized and if needed hidden using the icons visible when hovering over each icon's name.
+This lists the widgets that have aready been added to the page.
+From here, each widget can be configured, sized, and if needed hidden by using the displayed options when hovering over each widget.

 ### Hide Widget
 Use the eye icon to decide if the widget should be visible on the page.
 This feature is useful if you are editing your page and you don't want to delete and remove a widget from the page, but you also don't want it visible.